dfielding14/dfielding14.github.io/_pages/publications.md

 {% include base_path %}

-A full list of my publications can be found [here](http://dfielding14.github.io/files/DBF_CV-Publist.pdf){:target="_blank"}, which was last updated 31 Oct 2022.
+A full list of my publications can be found [here](http://dfielding14.github.io/files/DBF_CV-Publist.pdf){:target="_blank"}, which was last updated 12 Nov 2023.

 <!--